U.S. to send two warships to Black Sea, Russia voices concerns

 Ukraine’s President Volodymyr Zelenskiy was due to meet Erdogan in Turkey on Saturday on a previously scheduled visit.

-Reporting by Tuvan Gumrukcu, Ezgi Erkoyun, Yoruk Isik in Turkey and by Maria Tsvetkova and Polina Ivanova in Moscow; Writing by Tom Balmforth; Editing by Gareth Jones
+Reporting by Tuvan Gumrukcu, Ezgi Erkoyun, Yoruk Isik in Turkey and by Maria Tsvetkova and Polina Ivanova in Moscow and Idrees Ali and Phil Stewart in Washington; Writing by Tom Balmforth; Editing by Gareth Jones and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.